 Even though UK employers don’t need a sponsor licence to hire a graduate visa holder, they must have permission to sponsor a migrant under the skilled worker route.
 This means that if you’re not currently approved to recruit a foreign national to work in the UK in a specific job role within an eligible skilled occupation, you’ll need to apply for a relevant licence.

-To be eligible to sponsor migrants under the skilled worker route, you must be able to show that you’re a genuine organisation operating lawfully in the UK, and that you’re suitable for sponsorship.
+As part of the process, you will have to show that you’re a genuine organisation operating lawfully in the UK, and that you’re suitable for sponsorship.
 In assessing your suitability, UKVI will consider if:

 - you can offer genuine employment that meets the minimum skills and salary threshold under the skilled worker route